waldo1001/crs-al-language-extension/README.md

     * Some easier way to greate a variable
 * tfieldgroup(s) (waldo)
-    * To work with fieldgroups (Like "Brick" & "DropDown") Apply some design patterns:
+    * To work with fieldgroups (Like "Brick" & "DropDown")
+* tProcedureFromClipboard
+    * to convert a piece of code into a function, just cut the code and use this snippet - pretty cool ;-).
+* tTestHandler..
+    * [multiple snippets](https://github.com/waldo1001/crs-al-language-extension/commit/e58b72dddda3007b982b31e85a3b9caa351adcd4) for easily adding handlers in test-codeunits

+Apply some design patterns:
 * tcodeunit (CRS: Method - No UI)
     * creates a codeunit, conform on the "Event Based Software Architecture"